How to Improve Medical Diagnosis Using Machine Learning

 Improve Diagnosis Process with Decision Trees

-Decision trees can be leveraged both in the diagnosis process and to determine best predictors of health risks.
+Decision trees can be leveraged both in the diagnosis process and to determine the best predictors of health risks.

 For example, you could explore the correlation between inflammatory markers and pneumonia severities.